June 16, 2020

-All affected passengers will automatically receive their refund in the form of a future cruise credit valued at 125% of the fare paid.
-These future cruise credits will be issued by Friday April 3, 2020 and can be applied anytime within one year of issue date and toward any Norwegian Cruise Line voyage through December 31, 2022.
+On June 25, all affected passengers will automatically receive their refund in the form of a future cruise credit valued at 125 percent of the fare paid.
+These future cruise credits can be applied anytime within one year of issue date and toward any Norwegian Cruise Line voyage through December 31, 2022.

-Passengers can opt instead to receive a 100% fare refund, to be reimbursed to the original form of payment ninety days after the request for a refund has been submitted.
-All refund requests must be received via the web form: www.ncl.com/case-submission/peace-of-mind, which will be made available from April 13 through April 27, 2020.
+Passengers on all canceled sailings can opt to receive a 100 percent fare refund instead of a future cruise credit, to be reimbursed to the original form of payment ninety days after the request for a refund has been submitted.

 Regent Seven Seas